 Financial statements which are subject to annual audits also include:

 Examination of the financial statements by the auditor is mandatory for:

-Annual financial statements shall be prepared within three months since the balance sheet date.
-In the case of some entities an annual report shall be prepared together with the annual financial statements.
+Annual financial statements shall be prepared within three months from the balance sheet date.
+In the case of some entities, an annual report shall be prepared together with the annual financial statements.
 Financial statements and an annual report shall be prepared in the Polish language and the Polish currency.

-An annual reoport of the capital group shall be enclosed to the annual consolidated financial statements of the group.
+An annual report of the capital group shall be enclosed to the annual consolidated financial statements of the group.

-The Act provides the possibility to exempt an entity from preparation of consolidated financial statements.
-In particular, note the following condition relating to the level of employment, the balance sheet and income.
-A parent company is not obliged to prepare consolidated financial statements, if as at the balance sheet date of the financial year and as at the balance sheet date of prior financial year, the total data of the parent company and all of its subsidiaries at every level (before consolidation eliminations) meet at least two of the following criteria:
+The Act provides the possibility to exempt an entity from the preparation of consolidated financial statements.
+In particular, note the following condition relating to the level of employment, the balance sheet, and income.
+A parent company is not obliged to prepare consolidated financial statements if as at the balance sheet date of the financial year and as at the balance sheet date of the prior fiscal year, the total data of the parent company and all of its subsidiaries at every level (before consolidation eliminations) meet at least two of the following criteria: